General Time-Dependent Configuration-Interaction Singles I: The Molecular Case: Results

 \section{Results}

 We now outline the capabilities of our TD-CIS implementation using \helium{}, \neon, and a variety of small molecules: \lih{}, \water{}, and \ethylene{}.
-In all cases the GAMESS-US \cite{Schmidt1993} electronic structure program was used to compute the initial restricted Hartree--Fock (RHF) orbitals required as inputs for the TD-CIS computations.
+In all cases the GAMESS-US \cite{Schmidt1993} electronic structure program was used to compute the initial restricted Hartree--Fock (RHF) molecular orbitals (MOs); since only the basis set and the corresponding expansion coefficients of the MOs are required as inputs for the TD-CIS computations, any electronic structure program may be used; all the required one- and two-electron matrix elements are then evaluated by a Gaussian integral package internal to the TD-CIS code.
 The \basisset{aug-cc-pVTZ} basis set was used for each system.

-Except for the case of \helium{}, the TD-CIS computations were all carried out using continuum grids that extended from \SIrange{-22.5}{+22.5}{Bohr} in all spatial directions with \(\num{270}\times\num{270}\times\num{270}\) grid points, yielding a spatial step size of \(\spatialstep=\SI{0.167286}{Bohr}\).
-The time step in all cases was \(\timestep=\SI{0.002}{jiffies}\approx\SI{0.05}{\atto\second}\).
+Except for the case of \helium{}, the TD-CIS computations were all carried out using continuum grids that extended from \SIrange{-22.5}{+22.5}{Bohr} in all spatial directions with \(\num{270}\times\num{270}\times\num{270}\) grid points, yielding a spatial step size of \(\spatialstep\approx\SI{0.167}{Bohr}\).
+The time step in all cases was \(\timestep=\SI{0.002}{\au}\approx\SI{0.05}{\atto\second}\).